paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-018-employee-retirement-income-security-program.md

 The phrase “in 2019”, referred to in subsec. (a)(3)(E)(iii)(III), does not appear in cl. (i)(I) of subsec. (a)(3)(E).
 However, subsec. (a)(3)(E)(iii)(III) of [section 9816 of Title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section9816&num=0&edition=prelim), Internal Revenue Code, which contains text similar to that in this subclause, refers to the phrase “on January 31, 2019”, which does appear in cl. (i)(I).

 The Social Security Act, referred to in subsec. (c)(5)(D), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
-620. Titles XVIII, XIX, and XXI of the Act are classified generally to subchapters XVIII (§ 1395 et seq.), XIX (§ 1396 et seq.), and XXI (§ 1397aa et seq.), respectively, of chapter 7 of this title.
-For complete classification of this Act to the Code, see [section 1305 of this title](./chapter-018-employee-retirement-income-security-program.md#section-1305) and Tables.
+620. Titles XVIII, XIX, and XXI of the Act are classified generally to subchapters XVIII (§ 1395 et seq.), XIX (§ 1396 et seq.), and XXI (§ 1397aa et seq.), respectively, of chapter 7 of Title 42, The Public Health and Welfare.
+For complete classification of this Act to the Code, see [section 1305 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1305&num=0&edition=prelim) and Tables.

 #### Amendments
 2020—Subsecs. (c), (d).
 Pub.
 L. 116–260, § 103(b), added subsec. (c) and redesignated former subsec. (c) as (d).